Home · Blog · SORA Ecosystem · · Updated Nov 17, 2025 · 9 min read

 4. Polkaswap: The Trading Engine of the SORA Economy

-- Instant token swaps without intermediaries.
+- Instant swaps with no intermediaries

-- Liquidity aggregation from multiple networks.
+- Liquidity aggregation across networks

 5. The SORA Card: Bridging Crypto and Daily Life